Jas1999/HelloWorld_kubernatesTest/README.md

-Created a basic go hello world following to set up a kubernates cluster to host it on Okteto.
-This was to learn more about kubernates and how to structure it before applying this the main project at my past coop.
+Created a basic go hello world to set up a kubernates cluster to host it on Okteto, did this following the tutorial on Okteto's site.
+This was to learn more about kubernates and how to structure the files it before applying this the main project at my past coop along with to test Oktetos technology.